apache/airflow/docs/apache-airflow-providers-snowflake/connections/snowflake.rst

    export AIRFLOW_CONN_SNOWFLAKE_DEFAULT='snowflake://user:password@/db-schema?account=account&database=snow-db&region=us-east&warehouse=snow-warehouse'

 When specifying the connection as an environment variable in Airflow versions prior to 2.3.0, you need to specify the connection using URI syntax.

+Note that all components of the URI should be URL-encoded.

 JSON format example
 ^^^^^^^^^^^^^^^^^^^